metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   `./develop.sh manage spark request_recommendations --top=X --similar=Y`

-  where X is the number of recommended recordings for a user from the top artists candidate set.
+  where X is the number of recommended recordings for a user from the top artist candidate set.
 By default, X is equal to 200.

-  where Y is the number of recommended recordings for a user from the similar artists candidate set.
+  where Y is the number of recommended recordings for a user from the similar artist candidate set.
 By default, Y is equal to 200.

+If you pass through all the four stages successfully; congratulations, the recommendations are all yours.
+Feel free to give us feedback to improve the music we serve :)

 ## License Notice